 July 10, 2014

 The walk to Harden Lake in Yosemite National Park began at White Wolf Lodge.
-Rangers in crisp uniforms were just arriving on shift.
+Rangers wearing crisp uniforms were just arriving on shift.
 People milled about.
 Children stood in line to make purchases from the tiny closet-sized store.
 A man sat on his porch observing the goings-on around him.
-I left the activity and passed through a gate at the end of the paved road.
+Leaving the activity behind, I passed through a gate at the end of the paved road.

 The trail to Harden Lake began on the Great Sierra Wagon Road more commonly known as Old Tioga Road.
 The wide, rubbly path ran parallel to the trickling Middle Tuolumne River and led gently downhill.

 Wildflowers lined the trail from start to finish.
 I’ve photographed most of them on other trails, so this time I counted them.
 Part way in, a spur trail veered away from the river and led through the burned forest then rejoined the main road.

 Along the way, giant cow parsnips grew as tall as me, and a large area of Bigelow’s sneezeweed brightened a meadow.

 There were thimbleberries and wild strawberries, both void of fruit.
 The pussypaws that grew in the sun were the largest that I’ve seen.

 I found fireweed—an interesting flower that grows only after fire has destroyed the ground cover.
 In all, I counted 21 types of wildflowers, but there were more that I didn’t recognize.

 The trail led through an aspen grove where I counted 44 saplings, their leaves quivering in the wind.
 Again, fire benefits these trees by opening up the landscape and allowing the sun to help them flourish.
 Here, I passed a single day-hiker and four backpackers heading towards White Wolf.